ycm-core/YouCompleteMe/README.md

 * `command`: The YCM completer subcommand which should be run on hover
 * `syntax`: The syntax to use (as in `set syntax=`) in the popup window for highlighting.
+* `popup_params`: The params passed to a popup window which gets opened.

 For example, to use C/C++ syntax highlighting in the popup for C-family languages, add something like this to your vimrc: